sungnga/nextjs-furniture-boutique-app/README.md

   {user.role === 'root' && <AccountPermissions currentUserId={user._id} />}
   ```
 - In components/Account/AccountPermission.js file:
+  - This component renders the User Permissions panel within the Account page
   - Create a users state and initialize it to an empty array
   - Create a getUsers function that makes a request to get users in the db and stores it in users state
     - The request endpoint we'll be making is /users